 No. Each applicant can only apply for funding for one project during the course of any one Research Grants Program.

-Yes, as long as the funding will be used to extend an existing project that will complete by the end of 2018 and the proposal meets the required criteria.
+Yes, as long as the funding will be used to extend an existing project that will complete by July 2022 and the proposal meets the required criteria.
 The application must highlight and explain why additional funding is required for the completion of the project, and disclose whether the project has received/is receiving funding from other sources.
 Preference will be given to projects requiring full funding from the Research Grants Program.

-Projects should run during the calendar year (January–December) of 2018 and all projects must be completed by the end of 2018.
+Projects should run during the calendar year (January–December) of 2021 and all projects must be completed by July 2022.
 Funding is dependent on the project adhering to this timeframe and applicants must confirm their ability to meet this requirement at the time of application.

 Funding is also subject to ethics approval being granted, if required.

 All applications must be submitted online via the dedicated Gilead Australia Fellowship website (www.gileadfellowship.com.au).
-The website will be accepting applications from 10 April 2017 to 23:59 AEST on 1 September 2017.
+The website will be accepting applications from 1 June 2020 to 23:59 AEST on 7 August 2020.
 All applicants will need to register on the website to gain access to the application portal.
 After starting an application online, the form can be saved and the application continued at a later date.
-All applications must be completed and submitted by the closing date of 1 September 2017; incomplete applications and applications submitted after this time will not be considered.
+All applications must be completed and submitted by the closing date; incomplete applications and applications submitted after this time will not be considered.
 Please note all correspondence and notifications to applicants will be via email where possible.

 To assist you with completing your application, the following guidance outlines what should be considered for inclusion: